solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 > to PostgreSQL

 > **NOTE** It is also possible to use the Azure CLI
-> [`az PostgreSQL flexible-server create`] command to provision a
+> [`az PostgreSQL flexible-server create`][Azure's quickstart guide]
-> Flexible Server instance in a virtual network.
+> command to provision a Flexible Server instance in a virtual network.

 ## Private DNS - Virtual network link